OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup-v2.md

 $fullbackupwindow = "2"
 $logbackupfrequency = "30"

-# ResourceGroupName is hello resource group which is hosting hello VM where you are deploying hello SQL IaaS Extension
+# ResourceGroupName is the resource group which is hosting the VM where you are deploying the SQL IaaS Extension

 Set-AzureRmVMSqlServerExtension -VMName $vmname `
     -ResourceGroupName $resourcegroupname -Name "SQLIaasExtension" `
     -Version "1.2" -Location $region

-# Creates/use a storage account toostore hello backups
+# Creates/use a storage account to store the backups

 $storage = Get-AzureRmStorageAccount -ResourceGroupName $resourcegroupname `
     -Name $storage_accountname -ErrorAction SilentlyContinue